techlahoma/oklathon/README.md

 A huge thank you to our amazing sponsors who make this event possible:

 - **[Techlahoma](https://www.techlahoma.org/)**: a professional network of more than 5,000 information technology workers, hobbyists, students, teachers, and future technologists.
+- **[Filebase](https://filebase.com/)**: The InterPlanetary Development Platform.
+From IPFS pinning to dedicated IPFS gateways and IPNS names, Filebase provides all the tools you need to build the best decentralized applications.
+- **[Splotch Ccreative](https://www.splotch.page/)**:  a multifaceted company offering services in 3D/2D printing, electronics manufacturing, design, sign making, interactive art, electronics design, and fulfillment services, emphasizing innovation in tech and art.

 ## Become a Sponsor